vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Confirm-CAInvCenterServer.md

 ### -pass

-The password to authenticate to SDDC Manager.
+The password to authenticate to the SDDC Manager instance.

 ```yaml
 Type: String